This page presents news from the Holy City of Jerusalem, which relate to the ancient sites.

 Photos by V. Naiahin – courtesy of IAA

-A rare Hebrew seal dated to the 7th C BC was discovered in the excavations near the western wall.
+A rare Hebrew seal dated to the 7th century BC was discovered in the excavations near the western wall.

 Check IAA press release.